PrestaFlow/prestaflow.io/resources/views/docs/library/1/getting-started/introduction.md

 ## Presentation

-After contributing to PrestaShop SA's modules-testing-library project—now archived—at the end of December 2021, the first steps of PrestaFlow were completed two years later.
+After contributing to PrestaShop SA's modules-testing-library project—now archived—at the end of December 2021, the first steps of <span class="bg-clip-text bg-gradient-to-tl from-blue-400 to-teal-600 font-semibold text-transparent">PrestaFlow</span> were completed two years later.

-On January 17, 2024, PrestaFlow became a reality.
+On January 17, 2024, <span class="bg-clip-text bg-gradient-to-tl from-blue-400 to-teal-600 font-semibold text-transparent">PrestaFlow</span> became a reality.

 Since then, the focus has been on the development of the PHP library.